-- Program listings and variables.
-Fully commented source code and a complete list of files to be supplied. - Installation procedures.
-This must include the necessary directory structure needed by the software. - Third party software requirements.
-Information on the necessary version of the Operating System and any third party programs/ utilities needed. - Copyright or licence details.
+- Program listings: Fully commented source code and a complete list of files to be supplied.
+This is likely to be most easily satisfied by holding the source code under a version control system - Git is preferred for this purpose. - Installation procedures: A short guide on how to run the compiled/built application on a fresh machine.
+This must include the necessary directory structure needed by the software.

+- Rebuild procedures: A short but complete guide to how to compile or build the application from the supplied source code, including the software tooling required. - Third-party software requirements: Information on the necessary version of the Operating System and any third party programs/utilities needed. - Copyright or licence details: as required, including for third-party software.